Emotional marketing is a powerful marketing technique that differentiates highly successful brands from averagely successful ones.

 The purpose of ads is to convert sales.
 But are ads created equally?
 What metrics are used to measure successful ads?

-Well, a study has proven that 70% of viewers who experienced an intense emotional response to an ad were very likely to buy the product, twice the 30% who are likely to purchase the product due to a merely moderate emotional response they experienced.
+Well, a study has proven that 70% of viewers who experienced an intense emotional response to an ad were very likely to buy the product, twice the 30% who are likely to purchase the product due to a merely reasonable emotional response they experienced.